Alchemist (video game): Gameplay

 The player controls an alchemist who has been summoned to defeat an evil warlock.
-The game is set inside the warlock's castle, with the game's primary objective being finding four pieces of a magic scroll.
+The game is set inside the warlock's castle, where the primary objective is to find four pieces of a magic scroll.
 This allows the alchemist to use the "Spell of Destruction" to defeat the warlock.

 The alchemist can transform into a golden eagle, requiring the use of spell energy.
 Transforming between the two is essential to completing the game.
-The alchemist can hurl lightning bolts and other spells, but the eagle form is required to negotiate steep hills or drops.
-The alchemist can only carry one item at a time and must consume food to keep stamina levels up.
+The alchemist can cast lightning bolts and other spells, but the eagle form is required to negotiate steep hills or drops.
+The alchemist can only carry one item at a time and must consume food to maintain stamina levels.
 Movement, bumping into objects, or transforming depletes the character's stamina.
 Fighting monsters also reduces the character's stamina, although this can be mitigated by carrying an axe or sword.

 Reception

 Alchemist was released to positive reviews from critics.
-Reviewers drew comparisons to Atic Atac due to the similar atmosphere and play style.
+Reviewers drew comparisons to Atic Atac due to the similar atmosphere and playstyle.
 Sinclair User highlighted Alchemist's cartoon graphics and storyline.
-CRASH praised the game's presentation, graphics and "spooky organ tune".
-While the exploration of the castle was a drawback for one reviewer, overall opinions about the game's addictiveness was mixed.
+CRASH praised the presentation, graphics and "spooky organ tune".
+While the exploration of the castle was a major drawback for one reviewer, overall opinions about the game's addictiveness was mixed.
 In CRASHs 1984 retrospective, it was felt that the graphics in Alchemist, whilst detailed, had not aged well.
 The jerky scrolling, poor keyboard layout, and lack of replayability were also criticised.
 Your Spectrum highlighted the alchemist character's graphic, and his eagle transformation animation.